 How to sign up for Shopify and high-risk processing

 As you know, at Tasker Payment Gateways we specialize in high-risk payment gateways, merchant account recommendations, and e-commerce solutions that facilitate online sales.
-The feedback our clients give us for Shopify is amazing, which is why we’ve become their affiliate.
+The feedback many of our clients give us for Shopify is amazing.
+Some websites, though, find the Shopify terms to be a challenge.
+Others have concerns with the surcharge many site owners pay when they are not allowed to use Shopify payments.

 Looking to sign up for Shopify?
-Get started with a free 14-day trial here.
+Get started with their free 14-day trial here.

 Shopify is one of the very best high-risk e-commerce platforms for a significant variety of business types.
 It’s the option of choice for many site owners.
-The platform allows for seamless integration with various high-risk merchant accounts through the Authorize.Net payment gateway.
-With a Shopify store, you can easily manage your products and services, even highly regulated products and services like vape, online cigars, FFL sales or tactical items.
+The platform allows for seamless integration with various high-risk merchant accounts through the Authorize.Net payment gateway – when set up correctly.
+With a Shopify store, we can assist you, and you will be able to easily manage your products and services.
+This is even true of highly regulated products and services like vape, online cigars, pipes and glassware, FFL sales, or tactical items.

-When setting up a Shopify store for high-risk sales though, you need to realize that the Shopify Payments, out of the box solution may not work though.
+However, when setting up a Shopify store for high-risk sales, you need to realize that the Shopify Payments, out of the box solution may not work.
 Luckily, Shopify is designed to be flexible enough to accommodate most high-risk websites.

-If you’ve struggled to find an e-commerce platform that caters to your high-risk needs, we highly advise you to consider the many features Shopify has to offer.
+If you’ve struggled to find an e-commerce platform that caters to your high-risk needs, we highly advise you to consider what Shopify has to offer.
 But, before you do, make sure you know how to set up your high-risk payments correctly by contacting us first.

 How to start selling high-risk products on Shopify